6oat/luvit-openshift-quickstart/README.md

 # OpenShift QuickStart for Luvit

-Luvit is an attempt to do something crazy by taking node.js awesome architecture and dependencies and seeing how it fits in the Lua language.
+Luvit is an attempt to do something crazy by taking node.js architecture and dependencies and seeing how it fits in the Lua language.

 ## Status

 This project is still under heavy development, but it's showing promise.
-In initial benchmarking with a hello world server, this is between 2 and 4 times faster than node.js.
+Initial benchmarking with a hello world server is between 2 and 4 times faster than node.js.
 Version 0.6.0 is the latest release version.

 ## Installation